 Use strong password security to protect yourself

-To avoid falling victim, or at least limiting the damage if you are a member of a hacked group, you should use strong, unique passwords on every site.
+To avoid falling victim, you should use strong, unique passwords on every site.
 Using a password generator and a password wallet like LastPass or Dashlane, you can easily handle what would otherwise be a monumental task.
-You can use LastPass, for example, to generate a password when you sign up for a new site, save it to LastPass, and it will auto-fill the next time you visit the site’s login page.
+You can use LastPass, for example, to generate a password when you sign up for a new site.
+You’ll save it to LastPass, and it will auto-fill the next time you visit the site’s login page.

 With that in mind, you should have no problem using a unique, long password.
 With LastPass installed, you can setup password guidelines.
 You can use a 20 character, random string with letters, numbers, and symbols that is different on every site.
 If one site gets hacked, they won’t have access to all of your sites because none share the same password.

 Also, use two-factor authentication where supported.
-This gives your accounts an extra layer of security because it relies on your phone being there physically during the login process, which should only happen when you are present.
+This gives your accounts an extra layer of security.
+It relies on your phone being there physically during the login process, which should only happen when you are present.

 Bad guys are out there but you don’t have to be a victim

 Cybercriminals are a matter of fact, and hail from all corners of the Earth.
-From here in the United States to China and Russia, armies of hackers are hard at work trying to steal our data.
+From here in the United States to China, armies of hackers are hard at work trying to steal our data.
 With good password practices, you should still stay vigilant, but you have little to worry about.